IVAs (Individual Voluntary Arrangements): What are they and how do you get one?

 - Rental property arrears

-What happens if you can’t keep up IVA payments?
+What happens if you can’t keep up your Trust Deed payments?

-If a debtor struggles to keep up with payments the first call should be to the insolvency practitioner.
+If a debtor struggles to keep up with payments the first call should be to the Insolvency Practitioner dealing with the case.
 If the issue is that the debtor can make some of the payment but not all, the practitioner may be able to agree a smaller payment amount over a longer period.

 Alternatively, a different form of debt management plan may be more appropriate.